 Hardy mums are easy to grow.
 They prefer full sun and a rich, well draining soil.
 When planting or transplanting mums, mix in plenty of compost at the new planting site.
 You can also mix in fertilizer into the flowerbed, prior to planting.

 Chrysanthemums are shallow rooted.
 So, keep them well watered near the surface.

-Apply a multi-purpose fertilizer once a month.
+Apply a multi-purpose fertilizer once a month during the growing season.

 Pinch back the growth to promote a bushy appearance.
 In late summer, allow the growth to develop.
 Switch to a fertilizer higher in Phosphorous to promote blooming, and you will be rewarded with big and colorful blooms.
 These blooms will shine in your garden long after your other plants have succumbed to frost.

 Chrysanthemums make excellent cuttings for indoor vases.
 Just check for bugs that like to harbor in the leaves.